Living in Northland

 Want to learn more about the place we call home?
 Find facts and figures about our environment, people, districts and economy.

-More information about Northland's economy, infrastructure, people, culture and environment is also available in the Northland Region Today section of our Community Plan.
+More information about Northland's economy, infrastructure, people, culture and environment is also available in the About our region section of our Long Term Plan.

 Rich in culture and history, our region boasts a stunning natural environment north of our boundary line that stretches from south-east of Mangawhai across to the Kaipara Harbour and all the way up to New Zealand's northernmost tip, Cape Rēinga.